sginne/Allium/README.md

 * Opensource, no binaries of any kind - you control and own your own shop, and  free to audit and change code as you wish
 * Panic button with ability to reconstruct wif private keys

+I've done this project before too, but wroten quickly on the knee, it is very unmaintainable with a lot of shortcuts.
+Keeping it updated is pain.
+Laffka, however, quite works, and could be found here: https://github.com/eruina/laffka/

 ## Installation

 * python3 -m venv venv